genesisdayrit/fundamentals-drills/refactor/prompt_react.md

 ## Test Purpose

 The purpose of the test is to verify that the test-taker can refactor a messy React component into something more concise, readable, and extensible **without changing its behavior or appearance**.
-The initial component will have duplicated code that should be factored into helper methods, duplicated HTML/TSX content that should be factored into separate child components, etc.
+The initial component must have:

+- Repeated inline logic that should be factored into helper methods.
+- Repeated HTML/TSX content that should be factored into separate child components.
+- Repeated useState() hooks that should be consolidated.

 ## File Structure and Contents

 You will generate content in the following files:

-- src/RefactorMe.tsx
+- RefactorMe.tsx
-- tests/RefactorMe.test.tsx
+- Solution.tsx

 RefactorMe.tsx should be about 100 lines.
 There should be 0 comments in this file.
 ZERO.
 If you include any comments, you failed.

-RefactorMe.test.tsx should use Vitest.

-package.json should include all the dependencies and scripts needed to render the component in a dev server and to run the test suite in RefactorMe.test.tsx.
+It should **not** include any useMemo hooks.
+If you include any useMemo hooks, you failed.
+It should **not** include any useReducer hooks.
+If you include any useReducer hooks, you failed.

+Solution.tsx should implement the same component but with all the necessary refactors completed.
+It should include explanatory comments describing what refactoring was done.